andrew-j-palmer/skeleton-templates/README.md

 # skeleton-templates
 Collection of Website Templates that utilize the Skeleton Framework by Dave Gamache.
 Written in HTML, CSS, and JavaScript, with minimal use of other libraries.
-Designed with the intention of being as lightweight and easy to maintain as possible.
+While I originally had it in my head that these templates were going to use ONLY HTML, CSS, and JS, I decided that's not really necessary or realistic, so I'm just going to go crazy and use whatever I want, with proper citation and links to what was used per template.